Of Mice & Men

 Content Warnings Of Mice and Men

-Racial language
+Racist language

-In the original book the N- word is used as a slur against the character of Crooks.
-We have chosen not to use this word and instead the other characters refer to him as “a black”.
-He does however, refer to himself using the N-word.
+In the original book the N- word is used as a racial slur against the character of Crooks.
+We have chosen not to use this word and instead the other characters refer to him as “a coloured”.
+The other characters are racist towards Crooks and themes of racial injustice are present throughout the play.

 Ableism